arangodb/docs/3.5/security-security-options.md

 --javascript.startup-options-blacklist = "^javascript\.|endpoint"
 ```

-Invoking an arangosh with these options will hide the blacklists from the
+Invoking an arangosh with these options will hide the blacklisted commandline
-output of:
+options from the output of:

     require('internal').options()